fronomenal/react_to_do/README.md

 # Basic React App

-> Simple To Do app to check the funcitonalities of react.
+> Simple To Do app to check the functionalities of react.

 **use `npm run server` to spin up the json server**